 9. Don’t be afraid to yell stranger danger—This may sound silly for an adult, but we have been trained to hear this from kids and we spring into action when we hear this, it serves a function like the alarm or whistle.
 But unlike the personal alarm that many people seem to tune out, because we are numb to car alarms going off randomly all the time, those two words are a trigger, and no one ignores a child in trouble.

 11. Avoid isolated areas—The peace and tranquility of isolation can also be and a magnet for danger and violence.
 Balance the two extremes.
-Use good judgement when shooting for that peace and tranquility and never let your guard down.
+Use good judgment when shooting for that peace and tranquility and never let your guard down.

 12A.
 Common Sense.
-See Above! yeah, its just that important.
+See Above! yeah, it’s just that important.

 The January 12 Days of Safety…

 Were designed to give you good safety habits by making you think differently.
 You literally must dissect every current action.
 And re-frame your actions through this context.
 I suggest you study the Cooper Situational Awareness chart and use it to process everything.
 This calls for a paradigm shift in thinking, but you will be better for it, you will be safer.
 Employing these techniques could save your life and keep you out of dicey situations that you may have been naive to, or just simply oblivious to before.
-Hopefully they become life long habits that you expand on and develop even more good safety habits from.
+Hopefully, they become life long habits that you expand on and develop even more good safety habits.

 If we’ve learned anything over the past year, it’s that our home is our refuge.
 Keeping our home safe is as essential as ever now that we are spending more of our time at home.
 We can’t assume that since we are home more, criminals have stopped their activity.
 In...